WICG/navigation-api/README.md

 - To react to and potentially intercept navigations before they complete, use the `navigate` event on `navigation`.
 See the [Navigation monitoring and interception](#navigation-monitoring-and-interception) section for more details, including how the event object provides useful information that can be used to distinguish different types of navigations.

 - To react to navigations that have finished, including any asynchronous work, use the `navigatesuccess` or `navigateerror` events on `navigation`.
-Note that these will only be fired after any promises passed to the `navigate` event's `event.transitionWhile()` method have settled.
+Note that these will only be fired after any promises returned by handlers passed to the `navigate` event's `event.intercept()` method have settled.

 - To react to navigations that have committed (but not necessarily yet finished), use the [`currententrychange` event](#current-entry-change-monitoring) on `navigation`.
 This is the most direct counterpart to `popstate` and `hashchange`, so might be easiest to use as part of an initial migration while your app is adapting to a `navigate` event-centric paradigm.